 Organizing your restaurant

-A restaurant can get organized by first starting with the basics and then following up with a more in-depth analysis.
-The basics include having an idea of what needs to be improved or scrutinized, tracking sales data, analyzing prime cost data, and making sure that staff is trained to the necessary level.
+A new restaurant can get organized by first starting with the basics and then following up with a more in-depth analysis of the data sets.
+The basics include having an idea of what needs to be improved or scrutinized, tracking historical data such as sales, analyzing prime cost data, and making sure that staff is trained to the necessary level.
 By definition, restaurant reporting is examining the data over a set period to assess sales and profit.
 For example, a restaurant might compare this week's revenue with last week's or yesterday's numbers with today's results.
 Essentially, it provides an overview of the day to help improve earnings.

-Restaurants need to work efficiently in their house operations with their guests and staff in order to achieve the desired goal of profitability, productivity, customer satisfaction and product quality.
-It is important to note that restaurant success metrics are not just numbers on a page.
+Restaurants need to work efficiently in their house operations with their guests and staff in order to achieve the desired goal of profitability, productivity, customer retention and improve products and services.
+It is important to note that success metrics are not just a number on a page.
 Instead, the restaurant's performance should be looked at as a whole to identify areas of potential business enhancements.

 Productivity is one of the important KPIs for restaurants.
-It measures the total volume of food sold by a restaurant, as well as the number of customers served.
-Restaurant operations metrics are often used to measure how profitable a restaurant has been each month or year.
+It measures the total volume of food sold by a restaurant, as well as the number of guests served.
+Restaurants use operation metrics to measure their business growth and profitability on a monthly or yearly basis.
 These KPIs include profit margin, gross margin percentage, and average customer spending

-- Profit margin is the profit generated from sales.
-It's calculated by subtracting cost of goods sold and operating expenses from a restaurant's gross revenue.
+- Profit margin is the profit generated from sales data.
+It's calculated by subtracting the cost of goods sold and operating expenses from a restaurant's gross revenue.

-- Average customer spend is the average amount that customers paid per visit before taxes or other adjustments.
+- Average customer spending is the average amount that guests paid per visit before taxes or other adjustments.
 Restaurants can also use this metric to measure how much a restaurant's menu prices are affecting their bottom line earnings.

 Track key performance indicators